alessandro-gentilini/knuth-interview-2006/README.md

 expert.

-Tic-tac-toe is a kind of boring game, because if you really know how to play it, every game comes out as a cat’s game; it’s a tie.
+Tic-tac-toe is a kind of boring game, because if you really know how to play it, every game comes out as a cat's game; it's a tie.
 Nobody wins.
-But before that it’s interesting.
+But before that it's interesting.
 When you make bad moves, it gets really exciting.
-So then I said, okay, now I’m going to have two learning.
-I’m going to have the learning game play against the learning game, so both of them start out knowing nothing about the game, and each of them, so originally all their moves are completely blindfolded, and you know, they’re blundering along, but then at the end somebody happens to win the game, or somebody happens to lose the game, so then their strategy changes a little bit.
+So then I said, okay, now I'm going to have two learning.
+I'm going to have the learning game play against the learning game, so both of them start out knowing nothing about the game, and each of them, so originally all their moves are completely blindfolded, and you know, they're blundering along, but then at the end somebody happens to win the game, or somebody happens to lose the game, so then their strategy changes a little bit.